An industry-led action plan

 SCAP Signatories and Supporters

 Over 90 organisations representing more than 48% of UK retail clothing sales made the voluntary SCAP Commitment to collectively reduce the impacts of their products.
-See who's made the commitment.
+See who made the commitment.

-SCAP signatories are industry leading fashion brands, retailers, manufacturers, local authorities, recycling, re-use and waste management companies
+SCAP signatories were industry leading fashion brands, retailers, manufacturers, local authorities, recycling, re-use and waste management companies

-SCAP supporters are trade associations, academic organisations, researchers, innovators, charities and campaigning groups.
+SCAP supporters were trade associations, academic organisations, researchers, innovators, charities and campaigning groups.

 The SCAP 2020 Commitment

-Between 2012 and 2020 the SCAP industry targets are to achieve:
+Between 2012 and 2020 the SCAP industry targets were to achieve: